Qiskit/qiskit/doc/de/index.rst

 ﻿..
-QISKit documentation master file, created by sphinx-quickstart on Tue Jul 25 18:13:28 2017.
+Qiskit documentation master file, created by sphinx-quickstart on Tue Jul 25 18:13:28 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================
-QISKit Dokumentation
+Qiskit Dokumentation
 ====================

-Quantum Information Science Kit (QISKit), SDK Python Version zum Arbeiten mit `OpenQASM <https://github.com/Qiskit/openqasm>`_ und der IBM Q experience (QX).
+Quantum Information Science Kit (Qiskit), SDK Python Version zum Arbeiten mit `OpenQASM <https://github.com/Qiskit/openqasm>`_ und der IBM Q experience (QX).